cjwit/cjwit.github.io/studyabroad/InstructorHandbook.md

 * Good comfortable shoes
 * Hat and gloves
 * A driver's license or other form of ID so that you can leave your passport safely locked up
+* Hard copy of our course readings so you are not dependent on internet access

 ## Cell phones